Visit My Shop

 I went back and forth for several weeks.
 I knew it was going to cost me over $1,000 and would be one of the biggest purchases I’d made to date.
 I kept finding ways to justify it, and then other reasons to put it off or live without it.
 Finally I decided to just head to the nearest Apple Store and look at them.

-Not surprisingly, I left with a brand new iPad Pro and Apple Pencil and never looked back!
+Not surprisingly, I left with a brand new iPad Pro and Pencil and never looked back!
 Apple has a 14-day return policy on iPhones and iPads, so I felt confident in my purchase knowing that if I got home, used it for a week, and found that it just wasn’t something I’d use for my business I could return it.
 (You won’t incur a restocking fee on the purchase unless you get an iPad with Wireless Service).

 Digital Planning: I know you love paper, I do, too.
 But making the switch to a digital planner has meant one less notebook sitting around and one less thing I feel like I need to carry with me.
-Digital Planners give you the same experience as your beloved paper planner, especially if you have an Apple Pencil.
-I turned my best-selling paper planner into a digital planner for Goodnotes (you can purchase it in my shop) and wasn’t convinced I’d ever be the type of person to make the switch entirely, but I finally did and haven’t looked back.
+Digital Planners give you the same experience as your beloved paper planner, especially if you have a Pencil I turned my best-selling paper planner into a digital planner for Goodnotes (you can purchase it in my shop) and wasn’t convinced I’d ever be the type of person to make the switch entirely, but I finally did and haven’t looked back.
 Check out this blog post for more about Digital Planning.

 Online courses: I love taking online courses and I’ve found my iPad to be a really great tool for these not only because it’s such a great device for watching video tutorials or tuning into a webinar, but also because it makes it so easy to download and organize all those PDF workbooks and resources that come along with your online course purchase.
 In the past I’d download them to my desktop, would rarely ever print one off, and I was lucky if I ever remembered to actually complete the course.
 Since getting an iPad and being able to save, open, read, highlight, and take notes on these PDFs digitally I have found that I am way more likely to follow through.

-Signing Documents: Sure, there are easy ways to sign a digital contracts online….but man is it satisfying to pop your actual signature right on it from the email and fire it back in a matter of minutes.
+Signing Documents: Sure, there are easy ways to sign digital contracts online….but man is it satisfying to pop your actual signature right on it from the email and fire it back in a matter of minutes.
 Same goes with filling out forms.

 eBooks: I’m also an avid reader, and although I absolutely adore the feeling of a physical book in my hands I am trying to come to terms with the fact that eBooks are a better fit for my lifestyle and the environment.
 I live minimally and prefer to be mobile, so lugging around boxes of books is no longer an option.
 Although I’ve struggled in the past to enjoy eBooks, the iPad Pro finally started converting me because the large screen makes for a great experience, and the Apple Pencil allows me to highlight text or add notes (one of my favorite things about reading!).